BlueBrain/MorphIO/CONTRIBUTING.md

 ## Test

-Run the following command to run the Python unit-tests: `nosetests`
+Run the following command to run the Python unit-tests: `pytest tests`

 ## Coding conventions